paulfoley/Core/README.md

 I have brought in Devise and Omniauth for authentication and API access.
 I have added Stripe and Quickbooks integrations as well.
 We should start with Stripe, Quickbooks still needs some work.

+## Configs

+We manage configs in the `.env` file.
+You will need to fill in the blanks with our tokens from stripe and quickbooks.
+These shouldn't be checked in to git- they are dependent on the environment.
+Development and Production will use different tokens.

+## Oauth

+TODO